Fresh Berry Cake

 • Spoon the berry and whipped cream mixture onto the cake layer and gently spread it out into an even layer, leaving about ½" border around the filling.
 Place the second cake layer cut side down on top of the berry and whipped cream filling.

-• Once you are satisfied with the amount of syrup in your cake, allow it to sit for 15 minutes, then carefully remove any excess syrup from around the base of the cake (I used a liquid dropper).
+• Once you are satisfied with the amount of syrup in your cake, allow it to sit for 15 minutes, then carefully remove any excess syrup from around the base of the cake (I like to use a liquid dropper).

 • Cover cake with the remaining whipped cream using an offset spatula.
 Refrigerate the whole cake for at least 2 hours before slicing.
 Cake stays fresh covered in the refrigerator up to 5 days, but is best served day 1 or day 2.
 Cake freezes well, up to 3 months.
 Thaw in the refrigerator overnight.